rknightuk/guidetobricklink/guides/01-how-bricklink-works.md

 The most common statuses for an order are: `processing`, `ready`, `packed`, `shipped`, `received`, and `completed`.
 There are a large number of other statuses that an order can have, which are explained on <a class="alert-link" href="http://www.bricklink.com/help.asp?helpID=41">this order status help page</a>.
 </div>

-Bricklink, like eBay, is made up of multiple sellers and stores; when an order is placed, the agreement is between the buyer and the idividual seller.
+Bricklink, like eBay, is made up of multiple sellers and stores; when an order is placed, the agreement is between the buyer and the individual seller.
 The basic process is as follows:

 ### 1. Buyer places an order